Photo: Stewart Nimmo

 Through partnership between Iwi, community, central and local government, the wellbeing of our communities on the West Coast is improved, and inequities are eliminated.

-Who are the people involved?
+Who was involved?

 Locality Partnership Group